fe1ixxu/Gradual-Finetune/README.md

 conda develop .   # Adds DyGIE to your PYTHONPATH
 ```

 We have already offered all dataset at `./dygiepp/data/ace-event/collated-data/en-ar/json`, so no complex data preprocessing needed now.
-The amount of English and Arabic data has been indicated in the name of data file.
+The amount of English data has been indicated in the name of data file.

 ### Train from Scratch
 ```